 And knowing that, knowing where it could come from didn’t help me to change what happened.

 So, I started psychotherapy.
-I started different therapies to change to try to understand better how I was working.
-And it didn’t help me until I found exactly the method I am using now in my coaching, which is this cycle body approach.
+I started different therapies to try to understand better how I was working.
+And it didn’t help me until I found the method I am using now in my coaching, which is this cycle body approach.

 I did it on me.
-It changed my life, because I was also attracted by different men and I was so convinced, that I decided to study it.
-And then once I finished, I said, oh, I don’t feel ready to be a therapist or coach.
+It changed my life so I decided to study it.
+And then once I finished, I said, I don’t feel ready to be a therapist or coach.
 I was about 28-29.

 I stayed in my job and I didn’t change until I met my husband, and we got married, and I had my child, and it was like a creative force coming after my childbirth.
 I wanted to go into something that helps others.